radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 **post installation**

-Once the steps in instalation and setup is completed, UCP should be able to "fetch" the configured credentials and then use AssumeRole to manage AWS resources.
+Once the steps in installation and setup is completed, UCP should be able to "fetch" the configured credentials and then use AssumeRole to manage AWS resources.
 AWSCredentialProvider should be updated to support the new credential.
 This can then be used as part of initializing the UCP AWS Module with IRSA credentials.
 RP should fetch the credential through UCP and utilize it with Terraform provider.

 ```
   client := sts.NewFromConfig(cfg)